 What if my child gets hurt?

 We have visitor services staff that is trained in basic first aid and can assist with minor injuries.
-Please notify a staff member with a purple lanyard and/or the front desk immediately if an accident should occur.
+Please notify a staff member with an apron and/or the front desk immediately if an accident should occur.

 How can I become a volunteer at the Gilbert House?

 We’re glad you asked!
 Please see our volunteer page, where you can find more information and submit an interest form to our Volunteer Coordinator.